Rabbinic period: Decline of the Jewish community in the Land of Israel

 In 553, Byzantine emperor Justinian issued a decree banning the study of the Mishnah and mandating the use of the Septuagint or Aquila's translation for biblical readings, part of his campaign to convert Jews to Christianity.
 This marked a decline in the influence of the Jewish community in Palestine, reflected in the cessation of scholarly exchange with Babylon.
-In the 9th century, Pirqoi ben Baboi described the dire conditions for Jews under Christian rule, contrasting it with the flourishing Torah study in Babylonia:Thus, said Mar Yehudai of blessed memory: religious persecution was decreed upon the Jews of the Land of Israel—that they should not recite the Shema and should not pray, because the [...] evil Edom [Rome, Byzantium] decreed, religious persecution against the Land of Israel that they should not read the Torah, and they hid away all the Torah scrolls because they would burn them."As the influence of the Jewish community in the Land of Israel over the Diaspora waned, Babylonian leadership emerged as the central authority for Jewish cultural and political matters by the Early Muslim conquests.
+In the 9th century, Pirqoi ben Baboi described the dire conditions for Jews under Christian rule, contrasting it with the flourishing Torah study in Babylonia:Thus, said Mar Yehudai of blessed memory: religious persecution was decreed upon the Jews of the Land of Israel—that they should not recite the Shema and should not pray, because the [...] evil Edom [Rome, Byzantium] decreed, religious persecution against the Land of Israel that they should not read the Torah, and they hid away all the Torah scrolls because they would burn them."It is likely that the Samaritan revolt of 555/6 was joined by the Jewish community of Palaestina Prima, which had also suffered religious suppression under Emperor Justinian.
+In anticipation of a national restoration, Jews allied with the Sasanian Empire, participating in the 614 invasion of Palaestina Prima which overwhelmed the Byzantine garrison.
+For a brief period, Jews resettled Jerusalem and renewed worship on the Temple Mount.
+This autonomy ended with the Byzantine reconquest in 628, which resulted in the persecution, expulsion, or death of many Jews.
+Within a decade, however, the Muslim conquest of the Levant inaugurated a new era in the region's history.

 The establishment of Babylonia as the center of the Jewish world

 The origins of the Jewish community in Babylonia go back to the Babylonian exile.
 Beginning in the 3rd century, Lower Mesopotamia became the center of the Jewish world.
 Babylon was the only major Jewish community outside of the Roman Empire, which attracted Jews and influenced their spiritual world.
 With estimates around one million, the community under the Sasanian Empire from the 3rd to 7th centuries is thought to have been the world's largest diasporic population, possibly exceeding the number in the Land of Israel.

+As the influence of the Jewish community in the Land of Israel over the Diaspora waned, Babylonian leadership emerged as the central authority for Jewish cultural and political matters by the Early Muslim conquests.
+This process of reorientation occurred throughout the Western Diaspora.
+Epigraphic evidence from Southern Italy and Spain, including references at Venosa to emissaries and rabbis with Eastern names, suggests that institutional links between Western communities and the rabbinic centers in Galilee and Babylonia were maintained well into the 6th century.
+The final abolition of the Patriarchate in Galilee eventually redirected the Western Diaspora to look toward Babylonia for legal and spiritual leadership.